cebarbosa/paintbox/docs/basic_classes.rst

 observations.
 The `NonParametricModel <https://paintbox.readthedocs.io/en/latest/api/paintbox.sed.NonParametricModel.html#paintbox.sed.NonParametricModel>`_ class above can be used for that purpose, of course, but the problem of determining the correct weights becomes more difficult as we include more templates.
-One alternative is thus tointerpolate the models such that we can have a SED description for any particular combination of parameters within a convex hull defined by the limits of the model.
-In this case, we can use the `ParametricModel <https://paintbox.readthedocs.io/en/latest/api/paintbox.sed.ParametricModel.html#paintbox.sed.ParametricModel>`_ class.
+One alternative is to restrict the model to a given number of spectra, for instance, assuming a single stellar population approximation, and then search for the best spectrum among the templates by changing the parameters that describe the models.
+This can be performed by interpolating the models according to their parameters, and it is the main usage of the `ParametricModel <https://paintbox.readthedocs .io/en/latest/api/paintbox.sed.ParametricModel.html#paintbox.sed .ParametricModel>`_ class.
 In the example below, we use a set of theoretical stellar models from `Coelho
 (2014) <https://ui.adsabs.harvard.edu/abs/2014MNRAS.440.1027C/abstract>`__,
-which you can download `here <http://specmodels.iag.usp.br/>`__ to demonstrate how to use this class.
+(which you can download `here <http://specmodels.iag.usp.br/>`__) to demonstrate how to use this class to interpolate spectra in a stellar library.

 ::